bbenchoff/bbenchoff.github.io/pages/EdgingAI.md

 ```

 This validated several key points: The ARM CPU can successfully control the datacenter GPU.
 The PCIe link is more than sufficient (only 1% utilization during inference).
 Performance is respectable even with this older GPU.
 The V100 was a perfect proof of concept, but it's still not powerful enough for my target performance.
 Time to go bigger.
 And time to build a custom carrier board.

+## Speculating the Software Stack

+If the hardware side holds up, the next challenge is getting the software stack to work — and this part is still full of unknowns.
+While I haven’t completed this step yet, here’s the plan and the risks.

+NVIDIA now publishes open-source kernel modules for their datacenter GPUs.
+This means I can, in theory, compile and load the driver on an ARM64 SoC like the LX2160A.
+If that works, the GPU should enumerate, nvidia-smi should function, and CUDA contexts should initialize.

+That only gets me halfway.
+The real issue is the userspace CUDA stack — things like `libcudart.so`, `libcublas.so`, `libnvrtc.so`, and the rest of the runtime that tools like LLaMA and TensorRT-LLM depend on.
+NVIDIA doesn’t release generic ARM64 CUDA installers.
+These libraries are only available for a few platforms: Jetson, NVIDIA Grace, and some enterprise ARM servers under NDA.

+My plan is to transplant these libraries from a Jetson Orin devkit.
+JetPack, NVIDIA’s software SDK for Jetson, includes a complete CUDA stack for ARM64.
+With some effort, I should be able to extract those .so files and drop them into a compatible root filesystem on the LX2160A.
+This isn’t guaranteed to work — library versions need to match the driver, certain paths (like `/usr/local/cuda` or `/opt/nvidia`) might need to be recreated, and the driver may expect specific syscalls or device tree quirks from Jetson hardware.

+In short: I believe it’s possible to build the software stack, but there’s still a lot of “how hard can it be?” energy in this part of the project.
+If it works, I’ll have a CUDA-capable ARM64 system booting a full 13B LLaMA model offline, on recycled datacenter silicon.
+If not, I’ll be the one debugging linker errors at 3AM because the runtime expected a Jetson GPIO tree.

 ## Custom carrier board and SXM4